metadata-research/yamz/README.md

 The YAMZ prototype is currently hosted at http://yamz.net

+Note: If you are installing your own instance of YAMZ, you should replace all references to "yamz.net" with your own domain name throughout this setup process.

 Make sure the user in the /etc/nginx/nginx.conf file is the user you want to run the project under

 Restart nginx.